A SHORT AUDIO OF THE POST

 Western Marriage | Indian Marriage |

-Often casual or time-bound | Lifelong commitment |
+Often casual or short-term | Usually a lifelong commitment |

 Tips to Strengthen Any Relationship